wendywarren/ac-type/_type-3/grimms-pages/page-design.md

 [![See the colour of the page in this PDF file.]({{site.url}}/svg/button-download-pdf.svg "See the colour of the page in this PDF file."){:width="200px"}](https://www.dropbox.com/s/b3zqqafvrb8jv8e/colour-of-the-page.pdf?dl=1)

-> Your page should have 25 to 32 lines of text.
+> Your page should have somewhere around 28 lines of text.
 Consult the Info panel for the numbers.

 The goal is to create a harmonious page, free of distracting graphic elements.